Medical Manuscript Submission Services | Bio-Medical Research experts

 1. The p-value is the probability that the null hypothesis is true.

 Wrong.
 As we can see from the above definition, the p-value already assumes that the null hypothesis is true.
 For this reason, the p-value is also not the probability that the results are due to chance.
-In assuming the null hypothesis is true, the p-value is considering chance as the only reason for the differences observed.
+In assuming the null hypothesis is true, the p-value considers chance as the only reason for the differences observed.

 1. The p-value reflects the clinical importance of an effect.

-The p-value says nothing about the size of an effect, or about its clinical importance.
+The p-value says nothing about the size of an effect or about its clinical importance.
 In very large studies, even small effects may gain statistical significance.
-For example, in a trial comparing two treatments against hypertension, patients receiving Drug A may have significantly lower blood pressure than those receiving Drug B. However, the difference might be so small, that it doesn’t make a clinical difference for the patients.
+For example, in a trial comparing two treatments against hypertension, patients receiving Drug A may have significantly lower blood pressure than those receiving Drug B. However, the difference might be so small that it doesn’t make a clinical difference for the patients.

 Alternatively, in small studies, even big effects may be drowned in noise.